Thomas Bowman Stephenson

+Early life

+He was born in Newcastle upon Tyne, and attended King Edward VI Grammar School, Louth and Wesley College, Sheffield.

+Career

 He founded what was to become the National Children's Home in 1869.
 He later founded the Wesleyan Deaconesses in 1890.
 In 1891 he was elected President of the Methodist Conference.
 He was a member of the London School Board.
 From 1902 to 1907 he was warden of the Methodist Deaconess Training College at Ilkley, West Yorkshire.

 He retired in 1907 and died in London on 6 July 1912.
 He is buried in City of London Cemetery.